Oakmont Senior Living Review: A Family's Guide to Pricing and Care Quality

 - Bottom Line

-- Oakmont Senior Living offers three levels of care—independent living, assisted living, and memory care—under one roof.
+- Oakmont Senior Living offers three levels of care, independent living, assisted living, and memory care, under one roof.
 This lets residents stay in the same community as their needs change.
-Assisted living costs $3,500 to $10,000 monthly.

-The provider's appeal is straightforward: spacious units, quality dining, extensive amenities, and a structured activity program.
+The provider's appeal is straightforward: spacious units, quality dining, and a structured activity program.
 The trade-off is cost.
-High occupancy rates suggest current residents are satisfied, but you should visit a community and speak with residents yourself before deciding.
+Visit a community and speak with residents yourself before deciding.

 Schedule a tour and ask questions.
 It's the best way to know if this community is the right fit for your loved one.